shadoweavers/sdbx/README.md

 These packages will be scanned recursively.

-Extending the `comfy.nodes.package_typing.CustomNode` provides type hints for authoring nodes.
+Extending the `sdbx.nodes.package_typing.CustomNode` provides type hints for authoring nodes.

 ## Adding Custom Configuration